hydro-project/hydroflow/book/example_4_neighbors.md

 That looks right: the edges we "sent" into the flow that start at `0` are `(0, 1)` and `(0, 3)`.

+> Note: When you run the program you may see the lines printed out in a different order.
+That's OK; the flow we're defining here is producing a `set` of nodes, so the order in which they are printed out is not specified.
+The [`sort_by`](./surface_ops.gen.md#sort_by) operator can be used to sort the output of a flow.

+## Examining the Hydroflow Code
-As for the code itself, we start out with the origin vertex, `0`, and the stream of edges coming in:
+In the code, we want to start out with the origin vertex, `0`, and the stream of edges coming in.
+Because this flow is a bit more complex than our earlier examples, we break it down into named "subflows", assigning them variable names that we can reuse.
+Here we specify two subflows, `origin` and `stream_of_edges`:
 ```rust,ignore
     origin = source_iter(vec![0]);
     stream_of_edges = source_stream(pairs_recv);